getzola/zola/docs/content/documentation/themes/creating-a-theme.md

 A simple theme you can use as example is [Hyde](https://github.com/Keats/hyde).

 ## Working on a theme
-As a theme is just a site, you can simply use `gutenberg serve` and make changes to your theme, with live reloading working as expected.
+As a theme is just a site, you can simply use `zola serve` and make changes to your theme, with live reloading working as expected.

 Make sure to commit every directory (including `content`) in order for other people